The Soul Star ⭐️ The Planet of Algoritmo

 Algoritmo stood motionless at the exact centre of the Kraslika.
 It was invisible to everyone in the Kraslika, except for the departed souls who called it home.
 Literally a microcosm, it was so tiny that a conventional microscope couldn’t detect it, and so vast that it contained, in its fractal depths, a replica of the entire cosmos.

-At their time of death, souls found their way to the Star as if by instinct — toward the Saraswati Supercluster and then through the darkness of the Local Void.
+At their time of death, souls found their way to the planet as if by instinct — toward the Saraswati Supercluster and then through the darkness of the Local Void.
 It was as if they were Arctic tern, voyaging from the icy shores of one pole to the icy shores of another.

 Algoritmo had a population of about 60 trillion squared.
 It was also a living museum, containing the infracted history of every world in every galaxy of the Kraslika.
 Within its seemingly hard, impenetrable shell lay sextillions of past worlds, each of which circled in its own solar system at every stage of its existence since 1 million BC.
 Looking down, one could see whole civilizations morphing from historic moment to historic moment, evolving upward in a seamless fabric of space-time toward the surface of the planet.
 Each world spiralled outward, pulsing from its Alpha to its Omega in strands that Algotodo had layered within the DNA of every citizen who made it to the Soul Star.